 What You’ll Find on Snow

 Lots of it.
 If you’re lucky, you’ll be up to your neck in it!
-In Face Shot city.
-Alright, alright – you get the picture.
 Most people ski in, or have heard of skiing in Japan, for the amazing powder.
 It’s unbeatable.
-I’ve said this many times before – I know that I’m repeating myself.
-I just need you to understand the depth of its amazing-ness.
+I know, I sound like a broken record…

 During January and February, you can expect consistent snow fall during your trip.
 I’m talking about DAILY top ups.
 In some areas, especially in Hokkaido, you can expect 30 plus cm’s daily.
-Sometimes, it will even be snowing so much that by the time you come out from your lunch break, your tracks are filled in 😱.
-I’m not even kidding.
+Sometimes, it will even be snowing so much that by the time you come out from your lunch break, your tracks are filled in.
+I promise I’m not joking.

 Hot Tip: Riding in powder is tricky, and there’s definitely a knack involved.
 First of all, set your bindings back a little if you can, and leannn back.
 The tricky part is you still need to keep your stance correct, but you also need to push the tips of your ski’s or board to the surface 🤨.